 If you see any of the above signs, take a look to find your water service line.
 It is usually right near your water meter.
 In some cases, once you find your water service line, take a look now to see if you happen to be at the point where the break is.
 Because water mains serve so many people and travel the whole city underground, it is possible that you have the break but it is also likely to be anywhere else in the line ahead of you.

 If you find the break on your property, and are a NYC resident, you will be responsible for the repairs.
 You will want to look into an experienced sewer and water main repair services contractor.
 If you cannot find the break connected to your property, report the break to the city by calling 311.
+Calling 311 is frequently a vital part of correct water main break repair procedure.
 An experienced DEP representative will arrive and take all appropriate steps to diagnose the leak.
 Fear not, a DEP investigation will never result in a fine.
 If it is your leak, you will receive a notice to repair it.
 Only in rare cases, when a leak is causing extreme damage or flooding, will the DEP shut your water off without notice.

 Don’t Drink the First Water After A Repair Is Completed